-The common theme of the group is the study of biological function through the lens of the information transactions that lead from the genotype to the phenotype.
+The common theme of the group is the study of biological regulation through the lens of the information transactions that lead from the genotype to the phenotype.
 In particular, we deal with multiple kinds of sequencing information measured by high throughput sequencing technologies.

 The group encompasses a broad range of expertises that orbit around the study of transcriptomic and epigenomic data.
 Around these common themes, we take projects according to our main interests: